A Trump Critic’s Descent into Trans-ness

 “There is little doubt that Trump will appoint someone [to the Supreme Court] who will cause the Court to veer to the right; there is also the risk that it might be someone who will wreak havoc with the very culture of the high court.”

 If only!
-Trump pretty much outsourced his three picks to the Federal Society, whose selections were all preppies famous for their civility (except when they drink beer).
+Trump pretty much outsourced his three picks to the Federalist Society, whose selections were all preppies famous for their civility (except when they drink beer).
 The Court’s corrupt culture precedes Trump’s election and encompasses liberal justices.

 “And since Trump plans to use the judicial system to carry out his political vendettas, his pick for attorney general will be no less important.
 Imagine former New York Mayor Rudy Giuliani or New Jersey Governor Chris Christie going after Hillary Clinton on orders from President Trump; quite aside from their approach to issues such as the Geneva Conventions, the use of police powers, criminal justice reforms, and other urgent concerns.”